xf97/HuangGai/README.md

 ### Stage 1
 First, you need to collect *real contracts* (i.e., smart contracts deployed on Ethereum) before injecting bugs into contracts. *HuangGai* integrates a contract spider (we call this spider *ContractSpider*) developed based on [Python scrapy framework](https://github.com/scrapy/scrapy), which can collect tens of thousands of real contracts in several hours.

-Enter the following instructions in the terminal (eg., ubuntu os):
+Enter the following commands in the terminal (eg., ubuntu os):
 ```
 cd src/contractSpider/contractCodeGetter/data/
 python3 autoCrawl.py